sanjibbehera/DockerSwarm_Learnings_Windows10/README.md

 docker swarm join-token manager   ## execute this command to generate a token from the actual manager.
 docker swarm join --token <SWARM TOKEN ID GENERATED> <MANAGER IP>:2377

+#### Details of the Docker Swarm Cluster can be found using the below command.
+> docker node ls  ## this command should be executed from the docker master host.